techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 In Teams, there are different types of user licenses that you must assign.
 First, you must assign at least one user license to your users depending on what features you want available to your Teams users.
 Second, to take advantage of all of the AI-based features you must then assign a Microsoft Teams Pro license to each Teams Rooms console in your organization.

+Learn more: (Understand licensing requirements for Microsoft 365 Copilot)[/copilot/microsoft-365/microsoft-365-copilot-licensing]

 #### Assign user licenses

-For business users, a user must have a Microsoft 365 Business Basic, Business Standard, Business Premium, E3, E5, F1, or F3 subscription, along with a Microsoft 365 Copilot subscription.
+For business users, a user must have a Microsoft 365 Business Basic, Business Standard, Business Premium, E3, E5, F1, or F3 and Microsoft 365 Copilot subscriptions.

 To assign and manage licenses, you can use the Microsoft 365 admin center.